 “It appears that a majority of women [and men] who seek outside assistance because of partner abuse are victims of coercive control, a pattern of subjugation that has more in common with hostage-taking than the conventional picture of domestic violence.”
 Evan Stark

-MISSION: GLOBAL FAMILY ALLIANCE and its FAMILY ALLIANCE
+MISSION: AMERICAN FAMILY ALLIANCE and its FAMILY ALLIANCE

 NETWORKS are dedicated to promoting early detection and intervention for current